Mexicana Universal Estado de México

-Mexicana Universal Estado de Mexico is a pageant in Estado de México, Mexico, that selects that state's representative for the national Mexicana Universal pageant.
+Mexicana Universal Estado de México is a pageant in Estado de México, Mexico, that selects that state's representative for the national Mexicana Universal pageant.

 In 2002, 2004, 2006, 2008 and 2010 was not sent to a State Representative.

 The State Organization produced the first Nuestra Belleza México in 1994 with Luz María Zetina, she being the first and only woman from her state to win a crown of Nuestra Belleza México.

 Nuestra Belleza Estado de México is located at number 9 with a crown of Nuestra Belleza México/Mexicana Universal.

 Titleholders

 Below are the names of the annual titleholders of Mexicana Universal Estado de México, listed in ascending order, and their final placements in the Mexicana Universal after their participation, until 2017 the names was Nuestra Belleza Estado de México.